thechamp/RosettaCode--My-Erlang-tasks/README.md

 RosettaCode--My-Erlang-tasks
 ============================

-My implementations for tasks which are not already implemented in Erlang on Rosetta Code
+My implementation for tasks which are not already implemented in Erlang on Rosetta Code.